Bruno Casimir

-Kouotou Kounjouenko Casimir Bruno (born December 17, 1981) is a Cameroonian-born Indonesian former footballer who plays as a centre-back.
+Kouotou Kounjouenko Casimir Bruno (born 17 December 1981) is a Cameroonian footballer who plays as a centre-back for Liga 4 club Matrix Putra Brother's.

 Club career

 Sriwijaya

 He was signed for Sriwijaya to play in Liga 2 in the 2019 season.
 Casimir made 8 league appearances and without scoring a goal for Sriwijaya.

 PSMS Medan

-In middle season 2019, Bruno Casimir signed a year contract with PSMS Medan from Sriwijaya.
+In mid-season 2019, Bruno Casimir signed a one-year contract with PSMS Medan from Sriwijaya.
 He made 10 league appearances and scored 1 goal for PSMS.

 Persis Solo

 He was signed for Persis Solo to play in Liga 2 in the 2020 season.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
-The season was abandoned and was declared void on 20 January 2021.
+The season was abandoned and declared void on 20 January 2021.

 PS Siak

-In 2021, Casimir signed a contract with Indonesian Liga 3 club PS Siak.
-On 21 December 2021 PS Siak successfully won the 2021 Liga 3 Riau Final, after defeating Tornado on penalties (4-3) after previously playing 1-1.
+In 2021, Casimir signed a contract with the Indonesian Liga 3 club PS Siak.
+On 21 December 2021, PS Siak successfully won the 2021 Liga 3 Riau Final, after defeating Tornado on penalties (4–3) after previously playing 1–1.
 He made 18 league appearances and scored 2 goals for PS Siak.